erziebart/atm-3101/README.md

 # atm-3101
-atm implementation in C# .NET
+atm implementation in C# with .NET framework